vantibyte/docs/api/index.md

 ---
 title: API Reference
 nav_order: 99
+description: Vantibyte Documentation for the API response codes you might encounter
 ---

 If you're looking for details on how to use the API for a particular service, please check that service's page on the menu.
 The information presented below should be treated as reference only, and not part of any usage instructions.